FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 <!--more-->

-Many Rails applications traditionally handle authentication, authorization, and user-management within the framework itself.
+Many Rails applications traditionally handle authentication, authorization, and user management within the framework itself.
 There are many strategies for implementing, including using a handy gem like [devise](https://github.com/heartcombo/devise).
 With FusionAuth however, we are able to [separate our auth concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from our application.
 Right away, we can scale our user base independently of our main application.
 As we build new applications or integrate with other platforms, we now have one centralized place to handle our authentication and authorization needs.

 Why does that matter?
 Imagine that my company already has an existing identity provider and that I need to integrate my new application with it.
 Perhaps I have many applications that I need to integrate with my identity provider.
 Maybe I am a startup and want to offload all user management including the functionality and security concerns.
 By having all of our user management concerns handled in one place, we can focus on the requirements of our application independently.

 With a customer identity and access management platform like FusionAuth, we get the benefit of a complete identity solution capable of satisfying most auth requirements such as SSO, MFA, and social-login.